20 August 2026

 Strategists and Leaders: For those navigating complex professional landscapes who seek to apply the clarity of classical wisdom to contemporary leadership.

-Intellectuals and Creative Minds: For those exploring the intersection of ancient ethics and emerging technologies like AI.
+Scholars, Intellectuals and Creative Minds: For those exploring the intersection of ancient ethics and emerging technologies like AI.

 Lifelong Learners: For enquiring minds from any background who value the practice of dialogue and the pursuit of the “Inner Citadel.”